We Shall Fight Until We Win

 SAMPLE IMAGE

-• UK publisher / ISBN: BHP Comics - 978-1-910775-16-5
+• UK PUBLISHER / ISBN: BHP Comics - 978-1-910775-16-5

-• Release date: 2018
+• RELEASE DATE: 2018

 • UPC: 9781910775165

 Some strips are frustratingly short.
-Fionnuala Doran’s look at Bernadette Devlin only focuses on a single incident from her 1960s/1970s activism, Siana Bangura’s text about Helen Bamber almost infringes on Letty Wilson’s portrait, and Kathryn Briggs’ impressive single page faux stained glass illustration barely tells us anything about Ann Begg.
+Fionnuala Doran’s look at Bernadette Devlin focuses on a single incident from her 1960s/1970s activism, Siana Bangura’s text about Helen Bamber almost infringes on Letty Wilson’s portrait, and Kathryn Briggs’ impressive single page faux stained glass illustration barely tells us anything about Ann Begg.
 Her Glasgow Girls piece with Heather McDaid is more effective.

 It’s a shame the page count couldn’t have been extended to give everyone their due, but anyone looking for role models, inspirations or just further knowledge can’t go wrong.